 Our unique offering is to bring expertise in timber design, fabrication and construction to ALL stages of a project.

-Xylotek is fluent in the latest digital 3D-modelling techniques and is experienced in developing bespoke software for geometric form-finding and managing complex production data for fabrication – including the particular geometric information needed for multi-axis CNC wood machining.
+Advanced Geometry Xylotek is fluent in the latest digital 3D-modelling techniques and is experienced in developing bespoke software for geometric form-finding and managing complex production data for fabrication – including the particular geometric information needed for multi-axis CNC wood machining.
+We enable digital integration, including BIM, throughout design and fabrication.

-With in-house knowledge of timber structural engineering, including Eurocode 5 and BS5268, we offer specialist engineering services within projects, typically providing element sizing, connection details and their supporting analyses and calculations.
+Timber Engineering With in-house knowledge of timber structural engineering, including Eurocode 5 and BS5268, we offer specialist engineering services within projects, typically providing element sizing, connection details and their supporting analyses and calculations.
+Within large projects we can work to support the project’s consultant engineers by providing specialist timber expertise.

 For UK installations we are well experienced with the CDM regulations; and we always operate with safety and quality as our prime concerns.